 – Choose a seat which has the best line of sight to entrances and exits (especially entrances) without having to turn your head much while seated.

 – Do not be the closest seat to the entrance – which is an immediate point of focus.

 – Being tucked into a booth will be a hindrance, so better to choose a table.

 – Avoid choosing a seat out in the middle.
 Best to sit closer to a wall, facing out – although not directly up against the wall which could hinder movement and options.

 – It is very important to be seated in a position where you can get to your feet quickly and start moving.

 – Choose a seat that enables you to see as many people as possible.

 – If possible, choose a seat that allows you to be as far away from the main entrance but closer to a secondary exit.

 Once seated, consider these actions:

-NOTE: A hostess in a restaurant will always try and seat you where he or she wants… typically to balance out their servers, etc… So, with that in mind, you will need to proactively request your own (safest) seating location – which in most cases should not be an issue (although a busy restaurant may not have much of a choice).
+NOTE: A hostess in a restaurant will always try to seat you where he or she wants… typically to balance out their servers, etc… So, with that in mind, you will need to proactively request your own (safest) seating location.
+In most cases this should not be an issue (although a busy restaurant may not have much of a choice).